Allan-Davincs/Allan-davincs/README.md

 ---

 *Building systems that solve real problems.
-If you have a project, internship, or collaboration in mind — reach out.*
+If you have a project or collaboration in mind — reach out.*